kristapsdz/openrsync/README.md

 # Introduction

 **This system has been merged into OpenBSD base.
-If you'd like to contribute to openrsync, please mail your patches to tech@openbsd.org.**
+If you'd like to contribute to openrsync, please mail your patches to tech@openbsd.org.
+This repository is simply the OpenBSD version plus some glue for portability.**

 This is an implementation of [rsync](https://rsync.samba.org/) with a BSD (ISC) license.
 It's compatible with a modern rsync (3.1.3 is used